1. DEBT SOLUTIONS

 DIY debt settlement

-You can negotiate your debts directly with your creditors if you'd rather not pay a company to do this for you.
+You could negotiate your debts directly with your creditors if you'd rather not pay a company to do this for you.
 A DIY approach could help you minimize your fees, but you have to be prepared for the time involved in negotiating yourself.
 You'll also have to budget money for debt repayment on your own each month.

 Credit counseling